DishaKolapte/Capstone-5310-Pet-grooming-appointment-booking-App/README.md

 # Pet Grooming Appointment Booking Web Application

 ## Project Overview
-This project is a **Pet Grooming Appointment Booking Web Application** designed to streamline the process of scheduling grooming appointments for pets.
-The application features user and admin panels, allowing users to book appointments and manage their profiles, while admins can manage bookings, services, and users.
+This project involves building a pet grooming appointment booking web application allows users to schedule grooming appointments for their pets.
+Admins can manage bookings, users, services, and groomers through an intuitive, secure interface.
+The groomers can accept, reject or ask to reschedule the appointment requests.
+The application will be developed using the MERN stack (MongoDB, Express, React, Node.js) with both user-facing and admin panels.

 The project is developed using the **MERN stack** (MongoDB, Express.js, React.js, and Node.js) and follows a mobile-friendly, responsive design approach.